Extra Virgin Olive Oils Cultivars - Italy

 The Sardinian Semidana cultivar can be mainly found in the central-southern area of the island, around Oristano.
 The name Semidana is reminiscent of the “Semidas”, the ancient walkways which crossed the olive groves.
 Semidana has a late ripening, it is resistant to main external agents, and has a good oil yield; its bitterness and pungency tones are balanced.

 Taggiasca is the main olive variety of Liguria; its name derives from the city of Taggia (Imperia).
 Thanks to its rich tasty flavour, it is not only used for olive oil production but also consumed as table olive.
 It usually confers its olive oils elegant notes of almond and nuts.

 Tonda Iblea is a Sicilian autochthonous cultivar mainly found in Ragusa, Siracusa and Catania.
 It is the main cultivar of the Monti Iblei PDO EVO oils (60 to 90%).
 Its name derives from the particular circular shape of its olive and from the area where it is mostly cultivated, the Hyblaean Mountains.

 Tortiglione is a typical cultivar of Abruzzo; it owes its name to the typical tree trunk which twists on itself.
-Tortiglione-based EVO oils, when produced in a meticulous way, have bitter and spicy notes of a decidedly high quality, thanks to its richness in polyphenols content.
+Tortiglione-based EVO oils, when produced in a meticulous way, have bitter and pungent notes of a decidedly high quality, thanks to its richness in polyphenols content.